 Ryan Ruedebusch has extensive leadership and operational experience from several roles, primarily with scientific companies.
 Most recently, Ryan spent 17 years with VWR where he led a large and interdisciplinary team towards profitability and was responsible for the Pricing Strategy & Operations functions across the company's multi-billion dollar business.
 Ryan has also held a variety of sales and leadership roles at a large global distributor of scientific supplies, in addition to previous experience running a family owned business.
 Ryan holds a BS in Environmental Science from St. Cloud State University.
 When not working, Ryan can be found chasing after two children, running, or golfing.

-Brianna Carrels has a Bachelor of Engineering from the University of Victoria in Biomedical Engineering.
-She has a background working in hospitals and the medical device and pharmaceuticals industries.
-Brianna has led multiple engineering teams, and has experience in project management, product development and stakeholder management.
+Brianna Baart has a Bachelor of Engineering from the University of Victoria in Biomedical Engineering.
+She has a background in both the medical device and pharmaceuticals industries.
+Brianna has led multiple engineering teams, and has experience in project management, product development and regulatory affairs.
 She is the University of Victoria 2017-18 Co-op Student of the Year, recipient of the BC Tech Innovation Award and IEEE Gold Medal in Biomedical Engineering.
 She was also a member of the UVic women's varsity golf team, and still loves playing golf.

 Board of Directors